kengibson1111/go-stdlib/README.md

   port where simplehttpsserver is running.
 Use the crypto/tls/tlscert sample to build server.pem and server.key files.
 Rename those to client.pem and client.key respectively.
 Copy the server.pem from simplehttpsserver.

+* servemux - this builds on simplehttpsserver.
+It uses TLS, so you will need to generate server.pem and server.key files using the crypto/tls/tlscert sample.
+Drop those 2 files in the same directory where you run servemux.
+You can hit the server using servemuxclient.
+This is demonstrating the ability to assign handlers to URL patterns.
+Patterns are matched from the most specific to least specific.
+And the advantage over just a function is the abillity to define a complex type that implements the Handler interface.
+In the sample code, the Handler implementation is an empty struct.
+But it doesn't have to be.
+Very cool.

+* servemuxclient - this establishes a TLS handshake and does an HTTP GET on 127.0.0.1:443 - the port where servemux is running.
+Use the crypto/tls/tlscert sample to build server.pem and server.key files.
+Rename those to client.pem and client.key respectively.
+Copy the server.pem from servemux.
+This shows how 3 different URLs are handled by servemux.